-Due to a change in staffing arrangements during the year no employees (2021: three employees) of the Trust acted as union officials on a 100% full time equivalent contract.
-The employees spent 152 hours (equating to 6.15%) of their time on union facility in the previous year.
-The total cost of facility time is £4,820 for the previous year, this equates to 0.128% of the total pay bill spent on facility time.
+Due to a change in staffing arrangements during the year no employees (2022: no employees) of the Trust acted as union officials on a 100% full time equivalent contract.
+The employees spent 0 hours of their time on union facility in the previous year.
+The total cost of facility time is £NIL for the previous year.